 Gateway Corridor initiative.

-Pavlos S. Kanaroglou is Professor of Geography at McMaster University and holds a Tier 1 Canada Research Chair in Spatial Analysis.
+Pavlos S. Kanaroglou is Professor (Emeritus) of Geography at McMaster University and previously held a Tier 1 Canada Research Chair in Spatial Analysis.
 His formal education includes degrees in Mathematics (B.Sc), Computer Science (M.Sc) and Geography (M.A, Ph.D).
 He combines several years of industrial experience with academic teaching and research.

 Dr. Kanaroglou has held faculty positions at Wilfrid Laurier University, the University of Aegean (Greece) and McMaster University.
 He is the founder and director of the Centre for Spatial Analysis (CSpA) at McMaster.
 His research, funded by Canadian councils (NSERC, SSHRC), as well as ministries and municipalities in Canada, focuses on sustainable transportation at the urban and regional level, on urban air quality and on the relationship between air quality and health.
 He has been the principal investigator and participated in several national and international projects.

 He has published extensively on transportation issues and is a member of the editorial board for several transportation related journals.
 Recently, Dr. Kanaroglou spearheaded the establishment of the McMaster Institute for Transportation and Logistics (MITL) that is designed to bring together the private and public sectors with academia for the development of relevant and high quality research in transportation and logistics.

 Richard’s distinguished career in Airport Management spans over 32 years in both the public and private sectors throughout Canada and internationally.